How target distributions shape optimal stochastic resetting: Optimization over homogeneous resetting

-\textit{Homogeneous resetting.- } Here, we consider the average MFPT defined in Eq.~\eqref{eq:av_tau} for a homogeneous bulk resetting rate $r$.
+We here consider the average MFPT defined in Eq.~\eqref{eq:av_tau} for a homogeneous bulk resetting rate $r$.
+Since resetting boundaries have been proved to be beneficial for the search problem, we will always assume their presence---even when bulk resetting vanishes, i.e., $r=0$.
 The average MFPT is then no longer a functional, but a standard function of $r$---we thus write $\overline{\tau}(r)$.
 We will optimize $\overline{\tau}(r)$ for a given $\rhoT$, i.e., we look for the best homogeneous resetting rate $r^*$ that minimizes $\overline{\tau}$.
-As already stated above, the dependence on $r$ enters through the solution for $\tau_0$ from Eq.~\eqref{eq:taus}, which can be solved for constant $r$---see Sec.~II of \cite{SM}:
+As already stated above, the dependence on $r$ enters through the solution for $\tau_0$ from Eq.~\eqref{eq:taus}, which can be solved for constant $r$,